Tires Go Circular

 Further, Reuters reported in 2019 that global trade in waste tires has almost doubled in the past five years.
 Countries in Developing Nations, like India and Malaysia, buy scrap tires to burn in local furnaces to make low-quality oil.

-But a growing number of entrepreneurial companies are finding opportunities in circular practices.
+However, a growing number of entrepreneurial companies are finding opportunities through circular practices.
 For example:

 • LanzaTech is working with Bridgestone to scale up a closed-looped system that uses bacteria to break down the rubber and capture carbon.
 It then turns the carbon into biofuels, such as ethanol, that can be used to make polyethylene (PET) for packaging, polyester yarn, and surfactants used in consumer goods like laundry detergent.